Bryukh/bryukh.github.com/_posts/2023-08-10-competition-in-classrrom.markdown

 layout: post
 title: Competition in Classroom -- Double-Edged Sword
 categories: education
-tags: education, gamebasedlearning, classroomcompetition, productivestruggle
+tags: education gamebasedlearning classroomcompetition productivestruggle
 ---

 Competition is a common tool in video games and esports and is often seen as a potential motivator in education.
 However, competition in the classroom is a double-edged sword.